top of page

 ● Knows what work needs to be done and when to delegate it

-● Prepares in conjunction with the Secretary and Advisor(s), all Alumni & Friends
+● Prepares in conjunction with the Secretary and Advisor(s), all Alumni & Friends Association meeting agendas

 ● Has a complete understanding of the items being discussed and the possible effects of their recommendations